A Dimension-Agnostic Bootstrap Anderson-Rubin Test For Instrumental Variable Regressions: Introduction

-\textbf{Relation to the literature:} For weak-identification-robust inference based on the classical AR test, \cite{Andrews-Stock(2007)} show its validity under many instruments, but their IV model is homoskedastic and requires the number of instruments to diverge slower than the cube root of the sample size ($K^3/n \rightarrow 0$). \cite{Newey-Windmeijer(2009)} proposed a GMM-AR test under many (weak) moment conditions but imposed the same rate condition on $K$. \cite{anatolyev2011} constructed a modified AR test that allows the number of instruments to be proportional to the sample size but requires homoskedastic errors, and \cite{Kaffo-Wang(2017)} proposed a bootstrap version of \cite{anatolyev2011}'s test.
-For estimation with many instruments, \cite{carrasco2012}, \cite{carrasco2015, carrasco2016efficient}, \cite{hansen2014}, and \cite{carrasco2017} proposed regularization approaches for two-stage least squares, limited information maximum likelihood, and jackknife IV estimators.
+\textbf{Relation to the literature:} For weak-identification-robust inference based on the classical AR test, \cite{Andrews-Stock(2007)} showed its validity under many instruments, but requires the number of instruments to diverge more slowly than the cube root of the sample size $n$ ($K^3/n \rightarrow 0$). \cite{Newey-Windmeijer(2009)} proposed a GMM-AR test under many (weak) moment conditions but imposed the same rate condition on $K$. \cite{anatolyev2011} constructed a modified AR test that allows $K$ to be proportional to $n$ but requires homoskedastic errors, and \cite{Kaffo-Wang(2017)} proposed a bootstrap version of their test.
+For estimation with many instruments, \cite{carrasco2012}, \cite{carrasco2015, carrasco2016efficient}, \cite{hansen2014}, and \cite{carrasco2017} proposed regularization approaches for two-stage least squares, limited information maximum likelihood, and jackknife IV (\citep{Angrist(1999)}) estimators.
 Furthermore, \cite{carrasco2016} first proposed a ridge-regularized AR test that allows for $K$ being larger than $n$ with homoskedastic errors. \cite{Bun-Farbmacher-Poldermans(2020)} compared the centered and uncentered GMM-AR test and identified a missing degrees-of-freedom correction when $K/n \rightarrow 0$.
-Recently, \cite{crudu2021} and \cite{MS22} proposed jackknifed versions of the AR test in a model with many instruments and general heteroskedasticity. \cite{DKM24} developed a ridge-regularized version of the jackknife AR test.
-However, the jackknife AR tests are based on standard normal critical values that require $K$ to diverge to infinity.
-Therefore, their tests may not have the correct size under heteroskedasticity and fixed $K$. \citet[Section 2.3]{tuvaandorj2024} established the validity of a permutation AR test under heteroskedasticity and diverging $K$, requiring $K^3/n \rightarrow 0$.
-In contrast to the above methods, our proposed bootstrap AR test remains valid with heteroskedastic errors uniformly across a broad asymptotic regime for $K$, spanning from fixed to diverging faster than the sample size.
+Recently, \cite{crudu2021} and \cite{MS22} proposed jackknifed versions of the AR test under many instruments and general heteroskedasticity. \cite{DKM24} developed a ridge-regularized version of the jackknife AR test, which is further robust to the scenario where $K$ diverges faster than the sample size.
+However, the jackknife AR tests are based on standard normal critical values that require $K$ to diverge; thus, they may not have the correct size under fixed $K$. \citet[Section 2.3]{tuvaandorj2024} established the validity of a permutation AR test under heteroskedasticity and diverging $K$, requiring $K^3/n \rightarrow 0$.
+In contrast to the above methods, our test remains valid with heteroskedastic errors uniformly across a broad asymptotic regime for $K$, spanning from fixed to diverging faster than the sample size.